-Tableau Bump Chart is used to compare one Dimension against another Dimension using one of the Measure value.
-Bump Charts will be very useful for exploring the changes in Rank over a time period or region so on.
+Tableau Bump Chart compares one Dimension against another Dimension using one of the Measure value.
+Bump Charts will be very useful for exploring the changes in Rank over a time period or region etc.

 SELECT ProdSubCat.EnglishProductSubcategoryName, Tery.[SalesTerritoryCountry], Prod.EnglishProductName, Prod.Color, Fact.OrderQuantity, Fact.TotalProductCost, Fact.SalesAmount, Fact.TaxAmt, Fact.OrderDate FROM DimProductSubcategory AS ProdSubCat INNER JOIN DimProduct AS Prod ON ProdSubCat.ProductSubcategoryKey = Prod.ProductSubcategoryKey INNER JOIN FactInternetSales AS Fact ON Prod.ProductKey = Fact.ProductKey INNER JOIN [DimSalesTerritory] AS Tery ON Tery.[SalesTerritoryKey] = Fact.[SalesTerritoryKey]

 Before we start creating Bump Chart, Let us create one calculated field to rank the Dimension members based on the Measure value.
 In order to do this, Please select the Create Calculated Field option from the Analysis Menu as shown below

 Once you select the Create Calculated Field option, a new window will be opened to write the Custom Expression.
 For now, we are using the Build-in function called INDEX() and named it as Rank as shown below

 Next, we converted the newly created calculated field to Discrete by right-clicking on the Rank filed and select the Convert to Discrete option